ChristianPeritore/ChristianPeritore/README.md

-# 👋 Hi, I'm Christian Peritore!
+# 👋 Hi, I'm Christian!

 ### 👨‍💻 About Me
 I am a Computer Science student at **ITET Rapisardi Da Vinci** in Caltanissetta, Italy, specializing in **Informatics & Telecommunications**.